gaehlerm/SoftwareEngineering/README.md

 Usually just passing a number or a string is not sufficient for implementing a seam as changing their values does not alter the behavior of the function significantly.
 It only yields a different result.

 The piece of code you hold in your hands between two seams may be way too big and you have no idea what you should test exactly.
-In the extreme case the only tests you can write are system tests.
-And if you don’t have any useful API you can write your tests in, you might be completely screwed.
+In the extreme case the only tests you can write are acceptance tests.
+And if you don’t have any useful API you can write your tests with, you might be completely screwed.
 I'm sorry, there's no other way to say it.

 ### Sketches